theembeddedrustacean/esp-csi-cli-rs/README.md

 ## CLI Commands

 This is a list of commands available through the CLI interface:
+> 📝 The `set-csi` commands for the ESP32-C6 will be different.

 * **`help [command]`**
     * Description: Display the main help menu or details for a specific command.